-Therefore, factors including, age of the applicant, the length of the marriage/civil partnership and the applicant’s contribution to the welfare of the deceased’s home and family will all be considered, including looking after the home and caring for the family.
+Therefore, factors including the age of the applicant, the length of the marriage/civil partnership, and the applicant’s contribution to the welfare of the deceased’s home and family will all be considered, including looking after the home and caring for the family.

 The Court has wide discretion when considering what order to make.
 The following orders are very common:

-Generally, there are 5 grounds for contesting a persons will
+Generally, there are five grounds for contesting a person’s will

 - The deceased lacked the requisite mental capacity at the time of signing the will

 - The deceased did not properly understand or approve the content of the will